 In September 2018, three mobile equipment fires were reported in which fire suppression systems failed.
 One miner died from severe burns; another was injured.

 To avert future injuries, MSHA quickly identified all mobile equipment with fire suppression systems being used in U.S. mines – a total of 4,288 vehicles.
 By mid-January, each piece of equipment had been inspected for proper installation and functioning of the suppression system.
 Mine operators and miners were also advised of best practices.

-It is the responsibility of mine operators to ensure that adequate and effective fire protection equipment, which includes fire suppression systems, is provided.
-Also, it’s the responsibility of mine operators and miners to ensure that fire hazards on surface vehicles are adequately eliminated and/or mitigated.
+MSHA reminds mine operators that they are responsible for ensuring that adequate and effective fire protection equipment, which includes fire suppression systems, is provided.
+It’s also the responsibility of mine operators and miners to ensure that fire hazards on surface vehicles are adequately eliminated and/or mitigated.

 MSHA wants operators to contact manufacturers when necessary and check their fire suppression systems to ensure they will operate in case of a fire.

 If a fire does ignite, it is imperative that miners have a means to dismount equipment quickly and safely.
 MSHA encourages manufacturers of surface vehicles, as well as mine operators, to develop and install evacuation methods that allow a miner to stay away from areas of the vehicle where, historically, fires have started.
 Such areas include the engine and battery compartments and hydraulic hoses.